 The Story of The TIme Wharf: Part 1

-We buried the Time Wharf with a piece of ancient pinecone upgrade technology on September 17, 2017 after witnessing The Great American Eclipse of August 21, 2017.
-The Time Wharf will be unsealed the morning of the next Total Solar Eclipse which passes directly over Dallas, TX on April 8, 2024.
+After witnessing The Great American Eclipse of August 21, 2017, we buried the Time Wharf with a piece of ancient quantum pinecone upgrade technology on September 17, 2017.
+The Time Wharf will be unsealed the morning of the Total Solar Eclipse that passes directly over Dallas, TX on April 8, 2024.
 You can go ahead and RSVP for the party right here.

 The Time Wharf is the STARTING point of a story we’re all involved in now.